kwabenasapong/openpldoc/manual/source/song_usage.rst

 **Extract Tracking Data**

-Now that you have tracked the songs that were displayed you will want to access the information.
+Now that you have tracked the songs that were displayed or printed you will want to access the information.
 Go to
 :menuselection:`Tools --> Song Usage Tracking --> Extract Tracking Data` and you will be presented with dual calendars.